eugeneko/Snake4D/README.md

 ## Introduction

-**Snake4D** is classic snake game in mathematically correct 4D world.
+**Snake4D** is classic snake game in the mathematically correct 4D world.
-This is not really a game to be played by a living person.
-Treat it as proof-of-the-concept for 4D gameplay and rendering.
+It is not really a game to be played by a living person, it's more like proof-of-the-concept for 4D gameplay and rendering.

 Important notes:

 - When the game is started, it starts playing AI demo automatically.
-Go to menu to choose game mode and start playing.
+Go to menu to try playing the game itself.

 - I strongly recommend to have at least basic understanding of 4D geometry.
-There are a lot of videos and articles written by people who are better at explaining than me, so I skip common knowledge in this document.
+There are a lot of videos and articles written by people who are better at explaining things than me, so I skip common knowledge in this document.

 - Yes, the game becomes messy when the snake grows.
 Nothing to do here, 4D just have insanely big information density after projecting on 2D screen.
-There may be up to 14641 (!) snake segments in the world.
-There's just no way they can all nicely fit on the screen.
+There may be up to 14640 (!) snake tail segments in the world.
+There's just no way one can nicely fit this much geometry on the screen.

-- I'll repeat again, just in case.
-This game is not really designed to be playable by a human being.
+- This game is not really designed to be playable by a human being.
 I cannot play it beyond certain snake length.
 You won't be able too.
-Guess that's why 4D games don't happen that often.
+I guess that's why 4D games aren't made that often.

 ## Graphics

 4D graphics mostly follows the same rules as 3D.
-There are 4 world axes in 4D:
+There are 4 orthogonal axes in 4D:

 - **X** and **Y** are the standard 2D axes of the screen. **X** goes left to right and **Y** goes bottom to top.

 - **Z** is the standard 3rd axis that goes "forward" from the eyes of the spectator into the screen.

-- **W** is 4th axis that doesn't have specific direction in 3D world.
+- **W** is the 4th axis that doesn't have specific direction in 3D world.

+Before I explain 4D-to-3D projection, I want to say a few words about classic 3D-to-2D perspective projection.

-When **3D** world is projected on **2D** surface (e.g. display), one axis is folded using perspective projection.
+When **3D** world is projected on **2D** surface (e.g. display), **Z** axis is folded by perspective projection.
-Let's call this axis **Z**.
 As the object moves along **Z** axis away from the camera, its **2D** projection becomes smaller and smaller, approaching the vanishing point.
 The vanishing point is **2D** position on the screen, usually in the center.

-**Figure 1:** the chain of parallel square frames along **Z** axis from different view points.
+**Figure 1:** the set of parallel square frames along **Z** axis from different points of view.
+Gray dot is the vanishing point at **Z** coordinate approaching infinity.

 ![](Docs/Project-3D-to-2D-eye.svg)

 ![](Docs/Project-3D-to-2D-side.svg)

 In order to project from 4D to 3D, **W** axis is also folded using similar algorithm.
-The vanishing point is **3D** now, and as the object moves along **W** axis **W** away from the camera, its **3D** projection also becomes smaller and smaller, approaching **3D** vanishing point.
+The vanishing point is in **3D** now, and as the object moves along **W** axis away from the camera, its **3D** projection also becomes smaller and smaller, approaching the vanishing point in **3D**.

 The only difference is that 4D-to-3D projection works in both directions.
 While 3D-to-2D projection usually makes the objects behind the camera invisible, it's not the case for 4D-to-3D projection.
 There's no way to reasonably define "behind" for **W** axis.

-Therefore, when the **4D** object moves away from the camera in one (arbitrarily picked) direction along **W** axis, it becomes smaller and approaches **3D** vanishing point.
+Therefore, when the **4D** object moves away from the camera in one (arbitrarily picked) direction along **W** axis, it becomes smaller and approaches the vanishing point in **3D**.

-When the **4D** object moves away from the camera in the opposite direction along **W** axis, it becomes bigger and runs away from **3D** vanishing point.
+When the **4D** object moves away from the camera in the opposite direction along **W** axis, it becomes bigger and runs away from the vanishing point in **3D**.

-**Figure 2:** the chain of parallel square frames along **W** axis from different view points.
+**Figure 2:** the set of parallel square frames along **W** axis from different points of view.
+Gray dot is the vanishing point at **W** coordinate approaching infinity.

 ![](Docs/Project-4D-to-3D-eye.svg)

 ![](Docs/Project-4D-to-3D-side.svg)

-In the end, 4D world projected two times.
+In the end, 4D world is projected two times.
-First, custom 4D-to-3D projection with **3D** vanishing point.
+First, custom 4D-to-3D projection that folds **W** axis.
-Second, commonly used 3D-to-2D perspective projection.
+Second, commonly used 3D-to-2D perspective projection that folds **Z** axis too.

-In order to make position along **W** axis more distinguishable, objects are colored according to their position.
+In order to make different positions along **W** axis more distinguishable, objects are colored differently according to their positions.

 Objects with the same **W** coordinate as the camera have default colors (e.g. white for snake body, green for food).
-Objects with positive or negative relative offset in **W** coordinate have **blue** or **red** tint in their color.
+Objects with positive or negative offset in **W** coordinate have **blue** or **red** tint in their color.

 The directions along **W** axis are named **red** and **blue** according to their color tint.